Skip to main content

 How to make new µTest++ Testing Framework releases

-GitHub package.json version NPM Version GitHub issues GitHub pulls CI on Push license
+GitHub package.json version NPM Version GitHub issues GitHub pulls CI on Push licence Website

-This page is designed for maintainers of the µTest++ Testing Framework project and provides documentation on how to create new releases.
+This page is designed for maintainers of the µTest++ Testing Framework project and provides documentation on creating new releases.

 Prerequisites

-@micro-os-plus/micro-test-plus is an xpm package that provides a C++ source code library; development can be carried out on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).
+@micro-os-plus/micro-test-plus is an xpm package that provides a C++ source code library; development can be conducted on macOS, GNU/Linux and Windows (although some npm scripts must be executed within a Git Bash terminal).

 The prerequisites are: